 - 1. Except as provided for in this subsection, all new development shall be designed so it does not adversely impact wildlife and wildlife habitats or that such adverse impacts have been avoided or mitigated to the maximum extent practicable. - 2.
 The review criteria used to determine if this standard has been met are in §4.4.4.D, Review Criteria. - 3.
 For proposed developments that will or may have an adverse impact on wildlife and wildlife habitats, an approved wildlife conservation plan is required. - 4.
-For subdivisions, conservation developments, multi-unit developments, or nonresidential developments of less than two acres; for site plan reviews of buildings or additions having a gross floor area of 10,000 square feet or less; and for all proposed developments not required to submit a wildlife conservation plan, the following standards apply.
+For subdivisions, conservation developments, multifamily developments, or nonresidential developments of less than two acres; for site plan reviews of buildings or additions having a gross floor area of 10,000 square feet or less; and for all proposed developments not required to submit a wildlife conservation plan, the following standards apply. - a.
+Buffers b.
+Nonnative Plants and Animals iii.
+Only animal species approved by the Colorado Division of Wildlife may be introduced on sites containing important wildlife habitat areas.

-a.
-Buffers